dimTsourounis/FKD/README.md

 All procedures are executed inside the ```sigver_WD``` folder.

-This step is a fork from https://github.com/luizgh/sigver with some modifications to process ONNX CNN models.
+This step is a fork from https://github.com/luizgh/sigver with some functions added to process ONNX CNN models.

 ### Installation